-Narcissist: a person with an excessive need for admiration, disregard for others’ feelings, an inability to handle any criticism, and a sense of entitlement.
+Narcissism is the excessive need for admiration, disregard for others’ feelings, inability to handle any criticism, and a sense of entitlement.

 Someone can be narcissistic due to a personality disorder, life circumstances, upbringing, addiction, or personal trauma.

-My last ex was narcissistic.
+My last ex had many narcissistic traits.
 She struggled with alcohol abuse and at the time I was lured in under the guise of needing to help/take care of her.
 I ignored that everything was always about her.
 We never really talked about me.
-After three years together she honestly couldn’t remember the name of my website.
+After three years together she honestly couldn’t remember the name of this website.

 I was never allowed to have a negative feeling.

 It always got turned around on me.
 I was making her upset.
 I was stressing her out.
 She wasn’t “doing this right now”.
 Whenever I wanted to talk about my feelings I was shut down.
 If I confronted her about her drinking she would break up with me and stop speaking to me for a short period of time.
 I financially supported her for almost the entirety of our very on-off again relationship.
 Even when we weren’t together she would guilt me into paying her bills because I would be “ruining her life” or threatening her sobriety when I refused to.